alan-turing-institute/hub23-deploy/docs/deploy-binderhub-with-autoscaling.md

 ```

 You must have at least version 2.11.0 and the client (`helm`) and server (`tiller`) versions must match.
+The server may take some time to appear.

 ## Installing a BinderHub